webdriverio-community/wdio-cucumberjs-json-reporter/README.md

 - **Mandatory:** No
 - **Default:** `en`

-The language in which the Gherkin scenarios are written (defaults to English)
+The language in which the Gherkin scenarios are written (defaults to English).
+The list of language codes and its keywords can be found [here](https://cucumber.io/docs/gherkin/reference/#overview).

 ## Metadata
 As said, this report can automatically store the metadata of the current machine / device the feature has been executed on.